pankajacks/angular/readme.md

-"angular example code"
+angular example code
-"New code of filter is added for custom filter"
+New code of filter is added for custom filter